fermyon/spin/docs/content/sips/016-inbound-websockets.md

 The first two of those options are appealing from a both a developer and user experience perspective.
 The third one requires the app developer to confront a fundamental trade-off: polling too often creates unreasonable load on the database, application server, etc., while polling too infrequently results in a poor user experience.
 Indeed, one of the big reasons to provide WebSocket support is to avoid polling and its trade-offs.

-Unfortunately, as of this writing, neither of Spin's built-in persistent stores (SQLite and key-value) provide any sort of explicit consistency guarantees, so the third option is the only one currently available to apps.
-In the future (or even concurrently with this proposal) should consider providing one or both of the first two options.
+Unfortunately, as of this writing, neither of Spin's built-in persistent stores (SQLite and key-value) provide any sort of explicit consistency guarantees, so apps must either provide their own store (e.g. a PostgreSQL, MySQL, or Redis server) or use the third option.
+In the future (or even concurrently with this proposal) should consider providing one or both of the first two options as a built-in part of Spin.

 ## Future Possibilities

-- As discussed above, Spin should offer one or more persistent state stores with explicit consistency guarantees to avoid the need for polling.
+- As discussed above, Spin should offer one or more built-in, persistent state stores with explicit consistency guarantees to avoid the need for polling.
 - [WebTransport](https://www.w3.org/TR/webtransport/) is a new, more advanced protocol for high-performance client-server networking based on HTTP/3.
 It's not yet supported by all popular browsers, but could be worth supporting in Spin eventually.
 - Outbound WebSockets could be supported similarly to this proposal, with short-lived instantiations created as frames arrive from the remote server.
 However, server-to-server WebSockets are rare, so it's not clear how useful this would be.